Malekkos/module-challenge-intro-to-git/pc.md

 7. What is a merge conflict?
 A merge conflict is something that happens when two people make changes to the same line/file.
 Also, it could be a line you changing/working on was deleted in someone elses commit.
 This would create a merge conflict.
 8. How do you resolve a merge conflict?
+In order to resolve a merge conflict, theres a few methods.
+First, you'd find the trouble maker in your text editor(eg nano or VSCode) and decide whether you want to keep your change, the other parties change, or resolve to making a new commit.
+To find the issue, it will be highlighted with these indicators ; <<<<< HEAD ======= >>>>>>> branch-a.
+Make sure to delete this indicators after making the change.